ScienceMeter: Tracking Scientific Knowledge Updates in Language Models

 \paragraph{Task Evaluation}

-To better reflect the rigor of the scientific domain, our evaluation methodology emphasizes both \emph{factual accuracy} and the model’s \emph{confidence}.
+Our evaluation methodology emphasizes both \emph{factual accuracy} and the model’s \emph{confidence}.
 We present our choices of measurement methods in Section~\ref{sec:factual_correct_and_model_confidence_measurement_methods}.
 By combining factual accuracy with model confidence, we categorize the model’s knowledge of a claim as \textit{correct} (factually accurate and confident), \textit{incorrect} (factually inaccurate and confident), or \textit{unknown} (not confident).
 We argue that when confidence is low, even a factually accurate answer is not reliable as it may result from hallucination or random chance.
-This categorization enables a detailed analysis of the impact on prior, new, and future scientific knowledge following knowledge updates, as discussed in the next section.
+This categorization enables a detailed analysis of the impact on scientific knowledge following knowledge updates, as discussed in the next section.